Raspberry Pi GPIO lines.

 There are several ways to access the GPIO lines, for example:

-userland/sys/class/gpio/* Fairly slow, easy to test and develop, and allows non-privileged users.
+userland/sys/class/gpio/* Obsolete as of May 2024.
+Fairly slow, easy to test and develop, and allows non-privileged users.
 Good when the speed required is low.

 kernel module /dev/custom Fast, lots of setup-work needed (kernel compilation) and certain errors bring down the entire system.
 Once in place, it does allow non-privileged users.

-I have used all three at the same time in some system, it will work as long as any of the GPIO lines are only handled in one way.
+I have used all four at the same time in some system, it will work as long as any of the GPIO lines are only handled in one way.

 There is a pseudo-file, /sys/kernel/debug/gpio, which shows which of the gpios are being allocated via sysfs or a kernel-module, and which states these are in. /dev/mem gpio access does not show up here.